shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

 ### Evaluation scaling

-Similarity score is continuous number from 0 (lowest-not related at all), to 1 (highest-equal sentences). <br/>
+Similarity score is a continuous number from 0 (lowest-not related at all), to 1 (highest-equal sentences). <br/>
-since its calculated score, once a while it little bit higher the 1 or lower.
+since its calculated score, once a while it is a little bit higher or lower 1.
 The scores are rounded to 4 digits after the dot.<br/>
-The default value, as set by SimSCE is 0.6.
-In order to evaluate the similarities and determine on the thresholds value, <br/>
+The default value, set by SimSCE to 0.6.
+Upon SimSCE threshold is required, which divides the results to Pass (1) and Fail (0).<br/>
-the generated scores and texts reviewed.
-As a whole, around 80% most of the generated sentences were accurate, <br/>
+As a whole, around 80% most of the generated sentences are accurate, but there are exceptions. <br/>
-but there are some exceptions.
-The following list defines some of characteristics, that tested specifically, <br/>
+The following list defines characteristics, that review specifically, as individually and together <br/>
-individually and together (hard to validate complexity characteristics):
+(hard to validate complexity characteristics):<br/>

 - Diverse meaning for a word in different location in the sentence,
 - Tenses,
 - Plural nouns,
 - Disposal words,
 - Spelling mistakes,
 - One word changes as in the subject or adjective, predict on the syntax level,
-- Negativity - Positively  sentences,
+- Negativity - Positive sentences
-- Prepositions like: till. until, on, im etc,
+- Prepositions like: till. until, on, in etc,
 - Punctuations like: !, ?, "," etc,
 - Street lingo (jargon),
 - A definite uses like: 'A' vs 'The'
 - Upper \ lower case,
 - Phrases, like: give you up vs give you pencil,
-- Mistakes \ errors in the similarity score .
+- Mistakes \ errors in the similarity score.

 ## Review results

-First of it's important to mention that multiple sentence can be retrieved, if the THRESHOLDS boundary is met.
+First, it is important to mention that multiple sentences can be generated, if the threshold boundary is met.
 And if the embedded input file contains the searched sentence more than once, it will be retrieved as the number of times it appears.
-Important to emphasize that when a sentence generates a similar sentence, it will get the same score when it is produced in reverse order.
+Let's emphasize that when a sentence generates a similar sentence, it will get the same score when it is produced in reverse order.
-Not surprisingly, the result shows no distinguish between sentences that contain words with uppercase / lowercase, since all texts lowercase, before WordPiece tokenization.
+Not surprisingly, there is no distinction between sentences that contain words with uppercase / lowercase, since the model training proces: all texts lowercase, before WordPiece tokenization.

-Following to the list above, here some examples:
+The quality of the result can be emphasized in the following example:

-On Tenses aspect: "The boy jump to the pool" vs "The boy jumps to the pool" scored 0.9735, but “He is gone” vs ”he left”, drops the score, mistakenly,to 0.7627. while “She was hungry” vs She is hungry" scored 0.8814And it decrease slightly when compering to “She has been hungry“ (0.8674) but surprisingly increases for the following mistake: “She have been hungry” (0.9079).
+On Tenses aspect: "The boy** jump** to the pool" vs "The boy **jumps** to the pool" scored 0.9735, but “He is** gone**” vs ”he **left**”, drops the score, mistakenly, to 0.7627.
+While “She **was** hungry” vs She **is** hungry" scored 0.8814, and it decreases slightly, when comparing to “She **has been** hungry“ (0.8674), but surprisingly increases for the following mistake: “**She have** been hungry” (0.9079).
-When changing gender to "he" - “He is hungry”, the score drops to 0.7932O.
+When changing gender, “**He** is hungry”, the score drops to 0.7932O.
-Continue to on plural similarity check, and "He is sleeping" vs "We are sleeping" dropped to 0.6564.
+Continue on the plural similarity check, and "**He** is sleeping" vs "**We** are sleeping" dropped to 0.6564.
 Seems that plural\single issue as the gender aspect is significant.

-When it comes to spelling mistakes, it seems no gambles are taken: it constantly drops the score, like in:"This cource is good" vs "This course is good" scored 0.4905. but
+When it comes to spelling mistakes, no guesses are taken: it constantly drops the score. like in: "This **cource** is good" vs "This **course** is good" scored 0.4905.
+But on a meaning missing even a mistake can increases:
-on a missing meaning mistake:"We will stay tii you go" vs "We will stay only for you", scored is up to 0.7471, Which is very close score to an accurate similarity, as:
+"We will stay **tii** you go" vs "We will stay only for you", scored 0.7471, Which is very close score to an accurate similarity, as:
-"We will stay only for you" vs "We will stay until you come" scored on 0.8.
+"We will stay only for you" vs "We will stay until you come" scored on **0.8**.
-Maybe unclear word 'weight' less, and a similarity sentence can be reached.
+Maybe unclear words 'weights' less, and a similarity sentence can be reached.

-On the negativity aspect “The clerk is not nice” scored less than 0.4 similarity to the positive “The clerk is nice”, and rightly to “The clerk is rude” as 0.8976.
-But surprisingly (and wrongly) vs to “The nice clerk left” scored with 0.5621.
+On the negativity aspect “The clerk **is not nice**” scored less than 0.6 similarity to the positive “The clerk **is nice**”, and rightly to “The clerk **is rude**” as 0.8976.
+But, surprisingly (and wrongly) vs “The **nice clerk left**” scored 0.5621.

-A strongly, influenced detected for punctuations ;
-Too low score for "A man is playing a guitar" vs "Who is playing the guitar?"
-(0.6753).
+It is clear that punctuation has a strong influence: Too low score for: "A man is playing a guitar" vs "Who is playing the guitar?"
-"Never!! gonna give you up?" vs "Never gonna give you up" (0.6989).
+"Never**!!** gonna give you up?" vs "Never gonna give you up" (0.6989)

-And when it comes to Street lingo (jargon), like “gonna” and “wonna";
+And if we are on the Street lingo (jargon), like “gonna” and “wonna";
-"I am going to stop talking with you” vs “I gonna stop talking with you”, the accurate score is 0.9470.
+"I am going to stop talking with you” vs “I gonna stop talking with you”, an accurate score give -  0.9470.

-A definite uses like: 'A' vs 'The’, seems to have minor influence:
+A definite use like: 'A' vs 'The’, seems to have minor influence:
-“The cellulars is not stolen”, vs “And, a cellulars is not stolen” (0.9708), which reveals that unrelated words (meaning aspects),does not have any effect.
+“The cellulars is not stolen”, vs “And, a cellulars is not stolen” (0.9708), which reveals that unrelated words (meaning aspects), does not have any effect.
+Here an **And** is the sentence prefix, but when the unfinished sentence, might have significance:

-In other example, where the unfinished sentence might have some significance, the score dropped to 0.9010:
- “a cellulars is not stolen, back to”, ivs “The cellulars is not stolen" (0.9010).
+ “a cellulars is not stolen, **back to**” vs “The cellulars is not stolen" (0.9010).

-When it comes to adjectives in the sentence, various scorers attached:“The ugly cellular is stolen” vs “The pretty cellular is stolen” (0.8650).
+On adjectives various scorers attached: “The ugly cellular is stolen” vs “The pretty cellular is stolen” (0.8650).
-Founded to be slightly Below , for a adjective omission:
-“The pretty cellular is stolen” vs “The cellulars is stolen” (0.8791),and surprisingly, on a mistake: ”The pretty cellular is stolen” vs “The pritty cellular is stolen” increases to 0.8832.
+Founded to be slightly Below, for a adjective omission: “The pretty cellular is stolen” vs “The cellulars is stolen” (0.8791), and surprisingly, on a mistake: ”The pretty cellular is stolen” vs “The **pritty** cellular is stolen” increases to 0.8832.
-On the sentence's subject it clearer: “The cat is running” vs “The dog is running” scored very low, limit of 0.4155 And on the predict (in grammar):
-“the dog is hungry” vs “The dog is running” scored little bit higher, but not much (0.5790).
+On the sentence's subject it clearer: “The **cat** is running” vs “The** dog** is running” scored very low, limit of 0.4155, and on the predict (in grammar): “the dog is hungry” vs “The dog is running” scored little bit higher, but not much (0.5790).

 On prepositioning, it depends, if it's a phrase:
-"I will give you up” vs “I will give you a pencil” scored under 0.4, And on till\until wrongly similarity score is too high - 0.9012, thus it's  opposite meaning.
-"We will go until you come" vs "We will stay until you come".
+"I will **give you up**” vs “I will **give you a** pencil” scored under 0.6, And on till\until wrongly similarity score is too high - 0.9012, thus it's opposite meaning.
+"We will **go until** you come" vs "We will **stay until** you come".

-On the diverse meaning for a word in different location in the sentence.
+Challenging is a diverse meaning for a word in different locations in the sentence:
-The output file contain several examples:
-“The drill is missing” vs “I have been to the dentist many times, so I know the drill” , rightly, was not founded, matched.
+“The **drill** is missing” vs “I have been to the dentist many times, so I know the **drill**”, rightly, match not found.
-And scored low grade: “She had a boyfriend with a wooden leg but broke it off” vs “she broke the partnership”(0.5384) “A fight broke out between the stepmother and the man before her death” (0.4313) where as “she broke the partnership” vs “she broke the table” scored as 0.5220, which can have been considered as similar meaning, but then relatively to “She left” that scored 0.5194 (which should'nt be found matches, at all).
+And, scored low on similarity check: “She had a boyfriend with a wooden leg but **broke it off**” vs “she **broke the partnership**” (0.5384), “She had a boyfriend with a wooden leg but **broke it off**” vs “A fight broke out between the stepmother and the man before her death” (0.4313).
+Where as “she **broke the partnership**” vs “she “She had a boyfriend with a wooden leg but **broke it off**” vs” scored as 0.5220, which can have been considered as similar meaning, if the following relatively to “She left” wouldn't receive the 0.5194 score
+(which should not be found matches, at all).
 "life is pointless” vs “Without geometry life is pointless” (wrongly, 0.6498).
-Where interest in full meaning was not achieved, when below 0.4 to “The subject aroused interest” vs “I used to be a banker, but comparing to "I lost interest” or to “As an inverter, I lost interest”, it should have been higher.
+Where **interest** meaning was not achieved, on a below 0.6 to “The subject **aroused interest**” vs “I used to be a banker, but comparing to "I **lost interest**” or to “As an inverter, I lost interest”, it should have been higher.

 ### Conclusion

-There is still a long way to go with fine-tuning toAchieve higher accuracy.
-There are sentences that have a <br/>
+There is, still, a long way to go on fine-tuning in order to achieve higher accuracy.
+There are, still, question marks on some generated sentences.
+The value of the thresholds is important, because <br/>
-question mark about them.
-We are inspired to handle a large number of sentences on the one hand, and on the other hand maintain a <br/>
+We are inspired to handle a large number of sentences on the one hand, and on the other hand maintain a high level of accuracy and reliability. <br/>
-high level of accuracy and reliability.
-That is why the value of the thresholds is important.
-Full confidence is to set the thresholds <br/>
-to 0.8000.
-A minor number of sentences will be generated incorrectly.
-But, after reviewing the data set, I decided to go lower,<br/>
+Thresholds could have been set to 0.8000, with a minor number of sentences generated incorrectly.
+But, after careful thoughts, as the best balance, I decided to go set it lower, to 7.620. <br/>
-setting the threshold to 7.620.
-This may result in more accidentally created sentences, but mass generated sentences required, also.<br/>
+This may result in more accidentally generated sentences, but archives mass generated sentences.<br/>

 ## Troubleshoot

 1. On RuntimeError: Can't call numpy() on Tensor that requires grad.
 Use tensor.detach().numpy() instead.
    Resolved by a compromise solution, replacing the library code as followed:
     ```bibtex
    On local_path..->\anaconda3\envs\project_name\Lib\site-packages\torch\tensor.py
    replace the row, as following:

    def __array__(self, dtype=None):
       if dtype is None: